 In summary, if you go out of your way to deliberately abuse a Generation I boot, the sole will prematurely degrade.
 This should not be an issue with normal use, in fact we warranty all Generation I boots against failure for six months and send them out the door with a fresh coat of UV protectant and rubber conditioner.

 If your size doesn't fit you correctly, please contact us within 30 days.
 The entire cost of your first exchange will be covered by KommandoStore, including postage to and from your CONUS address.

-All KS90 boots are guaranteed against failure for 6 months after delivery.
+All KS90 boots are guaranteed against failure for six months after delivery.

 The KS90 runs true to size.
-However, due to its construction care should be taken to select appropriate size for you.
-Unlike other more flexible boots, the rigid leather of the KS90 will not bend to accomodate a wide foot in a regular width.
+However, due to its construction, care should be taken to select appropriate size for you.
+Unlike other more flexible boots, the rigid leather of the KS90 will not bend to accommodate a wide foot in a regular width.
 This affords superior protection and comfort to the user when correctly sized.

 If you have any questions about sizing, please contact us via live chat or at email@example.com